wesbragagt/CODESNIPS/README.md

 }, [])
 ```

-# turn a object of objects into a array of objects preserving previous indexes
+# Object of Objects > Array of Objects

 ```javascript
 function objToArr(obj) {